 - Age-related changes in your health and physical abilities

-- Changes that leave you with a lot of free time, which may trigger emptiness and a sense of unfulfillment
+- Changes that leave you with a lot of free time (such as no longer working full-time), which may trigger emptiness and a sense of unfulfillment

-Here’s how you can cope if you are having a midlife crisis
+Here’s how you can cope if you are experiencing a midlife crisis

 Don't ignore your emotions if you’re feeling distressed, frustrated, dissatisfied and unmotivated.
-Instead, try these strategies:
+Instead, try these coping strategies:

 - Reflect on your thoughts.
 Emotions can irrationally drive your thoughts when you’re in crisis.
 When you look back on your past, focus on the circumstances and decisions you faced.
 “Remember that the experiences you had in your past weren’t entirely in your control.
 Most of the time, you probably chose the best option given the circumstances, even if the outcome turned out to be negative,” Dr. Dannaram said.
 It might help to talk through your thoughts and feelings with friends.